SPDX-Copyright: Copyright (c) Capital One Services, LLC

 Expression = lark.Tree

-[docs] def __init__( self, environment: "Environment", ast: lark.Tree, functions: Optional[Dict[str, CELFunction]] = None, ) -> None: self.logger = logging.getLogger(f"celpy.{self.__class__.__name__}") self.environment = environment self.ast = ast self.functions = functions
+[docs] def __init__( self, environment: "Environment", ast: lark.Tree, functions: Optional[Dict[str, CELFunction]] = None, ) -> None: """ Initialize this ``Runner`` with a given AST.
+The Runner will have annotations take from the :py:class:`Environment`, plus any unique functions defined here. """ self.logger = logging.getLogger(f"celpy.{self.__class__.__name__}") self.environment = environment self.ast = ast self.functions = functions

-[docs] def evaluate(self, context: Context) -> celpy.celtypes.Value: e = Evaluator( ast=self.ast, activation=self.new_activation(context), functions=self.functions, ) value = e.evaluate() return value
+[docs] def evaluate(self, context: Context) -> celpy.celtypes.Value: e = Evaluator( ast=self.ast, activation=self.new_activation(), ) value = e.evaluate(context) return value

-[docs] def __init__( self, environment: "Environment", ast: lark.Tree, functions: Optional[Dict[str, CELFunction]] = None, ) -> None: super().__init__(environment, ast, functions)
+[docs] def __init__( self, environment: "Environment", ast: TranspilerTree, functions: Optional[Dict[str, CELFunction]] = None, ) -> None: """ Transpile to Python, and use :py:func:`compile` to create a code object. """ super().__init__(environment, ast, functions) self.tp = Transpiler( ast=cast(TranspilerTree, self.ast), activation=self.new_activation(), ) self.tp.transpile() self.logger.info("Transpiled:\n%s", indent(self.tp.source_text, " "))

-[docs] class Int32Value(celpy.celtypes.IntType):
+[docs] class Int32Value(celpy.celtypes.IntType): """A wrapper for int32 values."""

 [docs] def __new__( cls: Type["Int32Value"], value: Any = 0, ) -> "Int32Value": """TODO: Check range.
 This seems to matter for protobuf.""" if isinstance(value, celpy.celtypes.IntType): return cast(Int32Value, super().__new__(cls, value)) # TODO: elif other type conversions... else: convert = celpy.celtypes.int64(int) return cast(Int32Value, super().__new__(cls, convert(value)))

-# The "well-known" types in a google.protobuf package. # We map these to CEl types instead of defining additional Protobuf Types. # This approach bypasses some of the range constraints that are part of these types. # It may also cause values to compare as equal when they were originally distinct types. googleapis = { "google.protobuf.Int32Value": celpy.celtypes.IntType, "google.protobuf.UInt32Value": celpy.celtypes.UintType, "google.protobuf.Int64Value": celpy.celtypes.IntType, "google.protobuf.UInt64Value": celpy.celtypes.UintType, "google.protobuf.FloatValue": celpy.celtypes.DoubleType, "google.protobuf.DoubleValue": celpy.celtypes.DoubleType, "google.protobuf.BoolValue": celpy.celtypes.BoolType, "google.protobuf.BytesValue": celpy.celtypes.BytesType, "google.protobuf.StringValue": celpy.celtypes.StringType, "google.protobuf.ListValue": celpy.celtypes.ListType, "google.protobuf.Struct": celpy.celtypes.MessageType, }
+# The "well-known" types in a ``google.protobuf`` package. # We map these to CEL types instead of defining additional Protobuf Types. # This approach bypasses some of the range constraints that are part of these types. # It may also cause values to compare as equal when they were originally distinct types. googleapis = { "google.protobuf.Int32Value": celpy.celtypes.IntType, "google.protobuf.UInt32Value": celpy.celtypes.UintType, "google.protobuf.Int64Value": celpy.celtypes.IntType, "google.protobuf.UInt64Value": celpy.celtypes.UintType, "google.protobuf.FloatValue": celpy.celtypes.DoubleType, "google.protobuf.DoubleValue": celpy.celtypes.DoubleType, "google.protobuf.BoolValue": celpy.celtypes.BoolType, "google.protobuf.BytesValue": celpy.celtypes.BytesType, "google.protobuf.StringValue": celpy.celtypes.StringType, "google.protobuf.ListValue": celpy.celtypes.ListType, "google.protobuf.Struct": celpy.celtypes.MessageType, }

 [docs] def __init__( self, package: Optional[str] = None, annotations: Optional[Dict[str, Annotation]] = None, runner_class: Optional[Type[Runner]] = None, ) -> None: """ Create a new environment.
 This also increases the default recursion limit to handle the defined minimums for CEL. :param package: An optional package name used to resolve names in an Activation :param annotations: Names with type annotations.
-There are two flavors of names provided here. - Variable names based on :py:mod:``celtypes`` - Function names, using ``typing.Callable``. :param runner_class: the class of Runner to use, either InterpretedRunner or CompiledRunner """ sys.setrecursionlimit(2500) self.logger = logging.getLogger(f"celpy.{self.__class__.__name__}") self.package: Optional[str] = package self.annotations: Dict[str, Annotation] = annotations or {} self.logger.debug("Type Annotations %r", self.annotations) self.runner_class: Type[Runner] = runner_class or InterpretedRunner self.cel_parser = CELParser() self.runnable: Runner # Fold in standard annotations.
+There are two flavors of names provided here. - Variable names based on :py:mod:``celtypes`` - Function names, using ``typing.Callable``. :param runner_class: the class of Runner to use, either InterpretedRunner or CompiledRunner """ sys.setrecursionlimit(2500) self.logger = logging.getLogger(f"celpy.{self.__class__.__name__}") self.package: Optional[str] = package self.annotations: Dict[str, Annotation] = annotations or {} self.logger.debug("Type Annotations %r", self.annotations) self.runner_class: Type[Runner] = runner_class or InterpretedRunner self.cel_parser = CELParser(tree_class=self.runner_class.tree_node_class) self.runnable: Runner # Fold in standard annotations.
 These (generally) define well-known protobuf types. self.annotations.update(googleapis)

 # We'd like to add 'type.googleapis.com/google' directly, but it seems to be an alias # for 'google', the path after the '/' in the uri.